How to Build a Backyard Deck for Entertaining

 Sale

-Keter Rio 3 Piece Resin Wicker Patio Furniture Set with Side Table and Outdoor Chairs, Brown
+Keter Rio 3 Piece Resin Wicker Patio Furniture Set with Side Table and Outdoor Chairs for Front Porch and Backyard Decor, Brown

 • CHAIRS MEASURE: 30.
 5 in.
 W x 21.
 3 in.
 D x 31.
 1 in.
 H